 The circle, or medicine wheel, is viewed as the foundation for every component of human and animal life, the earth, sky, and universe.
 It instructs us about the seasons, life, animals, and the earth’s compass.
 Each direction of north, south, east, and west encompasses the teaching of life for each individual and their place in society, while the center represents the earth and sky.

-All of us at Native Hope are passionate about preserving Native American culture and empowering the next generation to thrive in the authenticity of their heritage.
+All of us at Native Hope are passionate about preserving Native American culture and Native American history and empowering the next generation to thrive in the authenticity of their heritage.